 There are currently two distinct longline fisheries based in Hawaii: a deep-set longline (DSLL) fishery that targets primarily tunas, and a shallow-set longline fishery (SSLL) that targets swordfish.
 Both fisheries operate within U.S. waters and on the high seas.
-Between 2007 and 2011, seven bottlenose dolphins were observed hooked or entangled in the SSLL fishery (100% observer coverage), and two bottlenose dolphins were observed taken in the DSLL fishery (20-22% observer coverage) (Bradford & Forney 2013, McCracken 2013).
+Between 2011 and 2015, 11 bottlenose dolphins were observed hooked or entangled in the SSLL fishery (100% observer coverage), and two bottlenose dolphins were observed taken in the DSLL fishery (20-22% observer coverage) (Bradford 2017, Bradford & Forney 2017, McCracken 2017).
 Based on the locations, these takes are all considered to have been from the Pelagic Stock of bottlenose dolphins.
-Eight of the nine dolphins were considered to have been seriously injured (Bradford & Forney 2013), based on an evaluation of the observer's description of the interaction and following the most recently developed criteria for assessing serious injury in marine mammals (NMFS 2012).
-Average 5-yr estimates of annual mortality and serious injury for the Pelagic Stock during 2007-2011 are 3.1 (CV = 0.6) bottlenose dolphins outside of U.S. EEZs, and 0.2 (CV = 0) within the Hawaiian Islands EEZ (Table 1, McCracken 2013).
-Eight unidentified cetaceans were taken in the DSLL fishery, and two unidentified cetaceans were taken in the SSLL fishery, some of which may have been bottlenose dolphins.
+Ten of the 11 dolphins were considered to have been seriously injured (Bradford 2017, Bradford & Forney 2017), based on an evaluation of the observer's description of the interaction and following the most recently developed criteria for assessing serious injury in marine mammals (NMFS 2012).
+Average 5-yr estimates of annual mortality and serious injury for the Pelagic Stock during 2011-2015 are 4.2 (CV = 0.9) bottlenose dolphins outside of U.S. EEZs, and 0 within the Hawaiian Islands EEZ (Table 1, McCracken 2017).
+Four unidentified cetaceans were taken in the DSLL fishery, and one unidentified cetacean was taken in the SSLL fishery, some of which may have been bottlenose dolphins.

-KAUAI/NIIHAU STOCK
+KAUAI/NIIHAU STOCK POPULATION SIZE

 A photo-identification study conducted from 2003 to 2005 identified 102 individual bottlenose dolphins around Kauai and Niihau (Baird et al. 2009).
 A Lincoln-Peterson mark-recapture analysis of the photo-identification data resulted in an abundance estimate of 147 (CV=0.11), or 184 animals when corrected for the proportion of marked individuals (Baird et al. 2009).
 The CV of this estimate is likely negatively-biased, as it does not account for variation in the proportion of marked animals within groups.
+There is no current abundance estimate for this stock.